-With all the Jewish mother jokes that feature chicken soup, not to mention the many commercial products in the “chicken soup for the soul” collection, I hesitate to venture down this path.
+With all the jokes that feature Jewish chicken soup and mothers, not to mention the many commercial products in the “chicken soup for the soul” collection, I hesitate to venture down this path.
 But with so many friends and family suffering colds and flu and with a blustery wind blowing here for the past few days, I decided to be brave – so here goes – my 2¢ on good, old-fashioned Jewish chicken soup.

 This isn’t a cookbook or foodblog-type recipe.
 It’s the way your grandmother – or someone else’s grandmother – would have shown you how to make it.
 This stuff is not a replacement for modern medicine, but if you’ve ever had a bowl of excellent Jewish chicken soup, you know what I’m talking about when I say it has healing powers that no doctor can replicate.

 To Make Jewish Chicken Soup You Need:

 Before You Make Jewish Chicken Soup, Keep in Mind:

 The soup takes a long time to make.
 It should simmer for a minimum of 2 (I prefer 3) hours.
 So it’s a great way to force yourself to stay home if you have a cold and really shouldn’t go out.